 Having multiple, prestigious universities like Stanford, MIT, and Harvard doing research that supports making in education is important.
 The intellectual pedigree may be seen as elitist, but there is no doubt that it works as shorthand for establishing credibility.

-It jigsaws with two contemporary concerns without really taking a side:
+It jigsaws nicely with two contemporary, but contradictory, concerns without really taking a side:

 The current interest in STEM/STEAM education driven by a perceived lack of preparation of today’s youth for jobs in important industries.